Load the Shiny librarylibrary("shiny")# Define the User Interface (Frontend)ui <-fluidPage(titlePanel("Hello Shiny!"),sidebarLayout(sidebarPanel(sliderInput(inputId ="bins",label ="Number of bins:",min =1,max =50,value =30) ),mainPanel(plotOutput(outputId ="distPlot") ) ))# Define the Server (Backen

 Summary

-Shiny facilitates seamless creation of powerful interactive applications
+Shiny facilitates the creation of reactive applications where the analysis becomes interactive

 Provides a user interface for dynamic data interaction